-Error Reasons HTTP Error 400: Bad Request Please upgrade Pyarmor to 8.2+ to get the exact error message HTTP Error 401: Unauthorized Using old pyarmor commands with new license Please using Pyarmor 8 commands to obfuscate the scripts HTTP Error 503: Service Tem- Invoking too many register command in 1 minute porarily Unavailable For security reason, the license server only allows 3 register request in 1 minute unknown license type OLD Using old license in Pyarmor 8, the old license only works for Pyarmor 7.x Here are the latest licenses Please use pyarmor-7 or downgrade pyarmor to 7.7.4 This code has been used too many If this code is used in CI/Docker pipeline, please send order information times by registration email of this code to pyarmor@163.com to unlock it.
-Do not send this code only, it doesn't make sense.
+Error Reasons HTTP Error 400: Bad Request Please upgrade Pyarmor to 8.2+ to get the exact error message HTTP Error 401: Unauthorized Using old pyarmor commands with new license Please using Pyarmor 8 commands to obfuscate the scripts HTTP Error 503: Service Tem- Invoking too many register command in 1 minute porarily Unavailable For security reason, the license server only allows 3 register requests in 1 minute unknown license type OLD Using old license in Pyarmor 8, the old license only works for Pyarmor 7.x Here are the latest licenses Please use pyarmor-7 or downgrade pyarmor to 7.7.4 This code has been used too many If this code is used in CI/Docker pipeline, please send order information times by registration email of this code to pyarmor@163.com to unlock it.
+Do not send this code only, it doesn't make sense. update license token failed Please make sure fireware doesn't block the response of license server.
+If possible, verify it in non-fireware device.